Glasgow, Paisley and Greenock Railway: Extension to Gourock

-In April 1865 the Greenock and Ayrshire Railway (G&AR) put a Bill to Parliament for a line connecting the Glasgow and South Western Railway (G&SWR) to Greenock and its harbours.
-This met objections, and the Caledonian Railway made its own proposal for a branch from Cathcart Street in a tunnel under the Well Park, along on the south side of Market Street and Tobago Street, then turning down the valley of the West Burn to the Albert Harbour.
+In April 1865 the Greenock and Ayrshire Railway (G&AR) put a bill to Parliament for a line connecting the Glasgow and South Western Railway (G&SWR) to Greenock and its harbours.
+This met objections, and the Caledonian Railway made its own proposal for a branch from Cathcart Street in a tunnel under the Well Park, along the south side of Market Street and Tobago Street, then turning down the valley of the West Burn to the Albert Harbour.
 They later modified this to run a distance along Ardgowan Street in the west end before turning down to the harbour.
-The G&AR Bill was revised and gained approval in June, the Caledonian Bill passed in 1866.
+The G&AR Bill was revised and gained approval in June, and the Caledonian Railway (Greenock and Gourock Extensions) Act 1866 (29 & 30 Vict. c. ccxlvi) was passed.
 After negotiations, the Caledonian abandoned their scheme in 1868, and in 1869 the G&AR opened their line which ran in a tunnel under west end streets down to its terminus as Albert Harbour railway station (later renamed Princes Pier).
 The G&AR merged with the G&SWR in 1872.

-The two railway companies put forward rival proposals in November 1865 for a line to Gourock, but met strong opposition from feuars of west end properties.
-On 16 April 1866 the Committee of the House of Commons decided in favour of the Caledonian option.
+The two railway companies put forward rival proposals in November 1865 for a line to Gourock but met strong opposition from feuars of west-end properties.
+On 16 April 1866, the committee of the House of Commons decided in favour of the Caledonian option.
 In June 1869 the Caledonian agreed to buy the Gourock Harbour Company for £4,916 13s 4d.
 Various other proposals were made for a line to Gourock, and Gourock Town Council approved a proposal to use spoil from a railway tunnel to make a breakwater across Gourock Bay, forming a harbour.
-The Caledonian had ideas of making a transatlantic ocean terminal at Gourock, and in 1878 attempted to get Parliamentary approval, but this was rejected.
+The Caledonian had ideas of making a transatlantic ocean terminal at Gourock, and in 1878 attempted to get parliamentary approval, but this was rejected.

 The Caledonian Railway realigned its route to run beside the cemetery south of Greenock Royal Infirmary to the nearby junction between Inverkip Street and Newton Street, and was granted permission in September 1882 to build Greenock West station at that junction.
 From there, the Newton Street Tunnel was to be 1 mi 350 yd long, the longest main line railway tunnel in Scotland.